"New knowledge for creative polymaths" - Peter Cochrane

 Fundamentally, we're all about exploring ideas: exploring, dissecting, and reviewing them.
 We aim to be critical without being negative; analytical without being boring.
 Think of us as being a really useful scrapbook for planners, strategists, and digital heads/leaders.

-We occasionally run events, usually in a central London location.
-Our events have ranged from a 30th anniversary of the Sinclair ZX Spectrum home computer, to one on the past, present and future of wearable technologies.
-Our event archive is here.
+We also occasionally run events, usually in a central London location.
+Our events have ranged from a 30th anniversary of the Sinclair ZX Spectrum home computer, to the future of home and mobile technology, and one on the past, present and future of wearables.

 A little bit more about us